AlexXanderGrib/node-tdlib/README.md

   <!-- TODO: get accurate statistic -->

-- **Better DX.** Unlike [`tdl`](https://npmjs.com/package/tdl) this package declarations use dictionary for methods instead of intersection type, making editor hints load almost immediate.
+- **Better DX.** This package based on works [`tdl`](https://npmjs.com/package/tdl) but aims to provide better DX since it does not have tld's legacy:
+  - All calls to tdlib are object oriented: `api.getOption()` instead of `api.invoke({ _: "getOption" })`
+  - TDLib is prebuilt, you download build only for your platform
-- **Secure.** The library has only 1 dependency - `node-addon-api` for building TDLib addon (and platform-dependent prebuilt tdlib)
+- **Secure.** The library has only 2 dependencies - `node-addon-api` for building TDLib addon (and platform-dependent prebuilt tdlib) and `debug`
+  - Built with npm provenance
+- **Multi-Platform.** Supported platforms:
+  - Linux: x64, arm64 (glibc, musl build for apline coming in 3.0.0)
+  - MacOS: x64, Apple Silicon (arm64)
+  - Windows: x64, x32

 ## 📦 Installation